What happens if I get a fine or PCN?

 How to appeal a fine

 OEV cannot dispute or appeal fines on the driver's behalf.
 You must submit your own appeal directly.
-If you need support with appealing a fine please get in touch and we’ll do our best to help.
+If you need support with appealing a fine, please get in touch, and we’ll do our best to help.

 How does the appeal process work?

 The process for appealing a fine will be different depending on the issuing authority.
-You’ll find everything you need to appeal the fine in the notification email we send when liability is transferred, including the PCN reference number and the issuing authorities contact details.
+You’ll find everything you need to appeal the fine in the notification email we send when liability is transferred, including the PCN reference number and the issuing authority's contact details.

 Can I appeal a fine that OEV has already paid?